Hi, I’m Adam, but that was probably pretty obvious.

 In 2018, now that Elixir had picked-up steam, I took another look and wow, what an impressive language.
-Since then I have devoted a lot of my spare time to learning Elixir.
+Since then, I have devoted a lot of my spare time to learning and writing about Elixir.
 You’ll see me write a lot about it here and on Twitter.
 Ok, a little shameless self-promo.

 I’m currently building Calculate in Elixir and Phoenix, so that gives me a lot to write about.